-Simply put, nameservers are what make the connection between your domain and your hosting.
+Simply put, nameservers are what makes the connection between your domain and your hosting.
 When someone goes to your web address the nameserver recalls where the website files are hosted and directs you to them, so the website is displayed in the browser.

 If you have registered a domain with 123 Reg, by default, they will use 123 Reg Nameservers.
 This is because it is likely you will also have your hosting with 123 Reg.
 However, you can update the nameservers associated with a domain to anything you choose.
-For example, you might have your domain registered with 123 Reg, but your hosting is provided by another third party.
+For example, you might have your domain registered with 123 Reg, but your hosting is provided by another third-party.

-Previously, this is what 123 Reg nameservers looked like…
+Previously, this is what 123 Reg nameservers looked like:

-Now they look much different and look like this…
+Now they look much different and look like this:

-In some instances, after you have changed your nameservers you may wish to change them back to 123 Reg.
-Why you ask?
-Well if your domain is not pointed to the 123 Reg nameservers, you will be unable to manage it from the 123 Reg control panel and you will be unable to utilise 123 Reg services such as email for domain.
+In some instances, after you have changed your nameservers, you may wish to change them back to 123 Reg.
+The reason for this is because you will be unable to manage your domain’s nameserver records from your Control Panel if it isn’t pointed to ours.

 How to point your domain to 123 Reg nameservers

-Log in to your 123 Reg control panel.
+Start by logging in to your 123 Reg Control Panel.